SankThomas/SankThomas/README.md

 ### What I do now

 - Just to mention something I like saying - The world is backwards.
 You need experience to get a job, but you need a job to get experience, and no one is willing to hire someone without experience - at least that's the situation where I'm from.
-- Ever since I graduated, I've not held a job.
-I've gone on a few interviews and I have been unsuccessful at all of them.
-In November last year I was tired of waiting around and I wanted to do something with my life.
-I decided that I would showcase my skills to potential employers and hopefully that would get me noticed - hence my YouTube channel.
-Hint: It's working.
-- Also, if you hear of a job opportunity that you think would fit me, contact me on [Twitter](https://twitter.com/TSBSankara) or use the email in my profile.
-Thank you.
-- To add onto everything above, I do occasional livestreams on [YouTube](https://youtube.com/tsbsankara) and [Twitch](https://twitch.tv/tsbsankara) just because I think it is fun and it poses a challenge because doing something live, and doing a recorded version of it are two different things.
+- I do occasional livestreams on [YouTube](https://youtube.com/tsbsankara) and [Twitch](https://twitch.tv/tsbsankara) just because I think it is fun and it poses a challenge because doing something live, and doing a recorded version of it are not the same thing.

 ### Additional links / How to reach me